Hack Wilson: Glory years with the Cubs

 Another strong performance followed in 1927 as Wilson once again led the league in home runs.
 Although the Cubs were in first place heading into the final month of the season, the team faltered and again finished fourth.
-Wilson posted a .318 average with 30 home runs and 129 RBIs, and led NL outfielders with 400 putouts.
+Wilson posted a .318 average with 30 home runs and 129 RBIs and led NL outfielders with 400 putouts.
 He led the NL in home runs for a third consecutive year in 1928 with 31, along with 120 RBIs and a .313 average as the Cubs improved to third place.

 Wilson had a combative streak and sometimes initiated fights with opposing players and fans.
 On June 22, 1928, a near-riot broke out in the ninth inning at Wrigley Field against the St. Louis Cardinals when Wilson jumped into the box seats to attack a heckling fan.
 An estimated 5,000 spectators swarmed the field before police could separate the combatants and restore order.
 The fan sued Wilson for $20,000, but a jury ruled in Wilson's favor.
-The following year, he took offense at a remark by Cincinnati Reds pitcher Ray Kolp, and — upon reaching first base after hitting a single — he charged into the Reds dugout, punching Kolp several times before they could be separated.
-Later that evening at the train station, Wilson exchanged words and blows with Cincinnati player Pete Donohue.
+The following year, Wilson took offense at a remark by Cincinnati Reds pitcher Ray Kolp, and — upon reaching first base after hitting a single — he charged into the Reds dugout, punching Kolp several times before they could be separated.
+Later that evening at the train station, Wilson exchanged words and blows with Cincinnati pitcher Pete Donohue.
 In late 1929, he signed a contract to fight Art Shires of the Chicago White Sox in a boxing match, but reneged after Cubs president William Veeck, Sr. enlisted Wilson's wife Virginia to dissuade him, and then Shires lost a fight to George Trafton of the Chicago Bears.
 There was nothing to gain, Wilson said, by fighting a defeated boxer.